-Our goal is that the modified design will not change fit, form, or function for your application.
-In most situations, you should not notice a difference when comparing an older module to a newer module that uses a modified replacement part or process.
-Sometimes, the change results in a slight variation, perhaps an improvement, over the previous design.
+In most situations, you will not notice a difference when comparing a "fit, form, and function" replacement module to the discontinued module it replaces.
+However, sometimes a change in component or process for the replacement module results in a slight variation, perhaps an improvement, over the previous design.

-Although the module is still within the stated Data Sheet specifications and tolerances, the change may require a modification to your circuit and/or firmware.
+Although the replacement module is still within the stated Data Sheet specifications and tolerances of the discontinued module, changes may require modification to your circuit and/or firmware.
 Possible changes include:

 - LCD fluid, polarizers, or the LCD manufacturing process.
-These items may change the appearance of the display, requiring an adjustment to V_O (See Typical VO Connections for Display Contrast (Pg.
-11).) - Backlight LEDs.
-Brightness may be affected (perhaps the new LEDs have better efficiency) or the current they draw may change (new LEDs may have a different V_F). - Controller.
-A new controller may require you to make minor changes in your code. - Component Tolerances.
+These items may change the appearance of the display, requiring an adjustment to V_O (See Typical V_O Connections for Display Contrast (Pg.
+13)). - Backlight LEDs.
+Brightness may be affected (perhaps the new LEDs have better efficiency) or the current they draw may change (new LEDs may have a different VF). - Controller.
+A new controller may require minor changes in your code. - Component tolerances.
 Module components have manufacturing tolerances.
 In extreme cases, the tolerance stack can change the visual or operating characteristics.